Books with a Child Protagonist (Bildungsroman Novels)

 Book Summary

 Set in 1943 Copenhagen, Number the Stars is the story of 10-year-old Annemarie and her best friend, Ellen.
 While they’re attending school every day like normal, the country faces food shortages, and Nazi soldiers are all around town.
-As Hilter’s regime gains power, the Jewish citizens of Denmark, including Ellen’s family, are “relocated.”
+As Hitler’s regime gains power, the Jewish citizens of Denmark, including Ellen’s family, are “relocated.”
 Annemarie’s family agrees to keep Ellen in their home, at significant risk to her and themselves.

 The Book Girls Say…